Scramjet: Theory

 To keep the combustion rate of the fuel constant, the pressure and temperature in the engine must also be constant.
-This is problematic because the airflow control systems that would facilitate this are not physically possible in a scramjet launch vehicle due to the large speed and altitude range involved, meaning that it must travel at an altitude specific to its speed.
+This is problematic because the airflow control systems that would facilitate this are not physically possible in a scramjet launch vehicle due to the speed and altitude range involved, meaning that it must travel at an altitude specific to its speed.
 Because air density reduces at higher altitudes, a scramjet must climb at a specific rate as it accelerates to maintain a constant air pressure at the intake.
 This optimal climb/descent profile is called a "constant dynamic pressure path".
 It is thought that scramjets might be operable up to an altitude of 75 km.

 Fuel injection and management is also potentially complex.
 One possibility would be that the fuel be pressurized to 100 bar by a turbo pump, heated by the fuselage, sent through the turbine and accelerated to higher speeds than the air by a nozzle.
 The air and fuel stream are crossed in a comb-like structure, which generates a large interface.
 Turbulence due to the higher speed of the fuel leads to additional mixing.
 Complex fuels like kerosene need a long engine to complete combustion.

 The minimum Mach number at which a scramjet can operate is limited by the fact that the compressed flow must be hot enough to burn the fuel, and have pressure high enough that the reaction be finished before the air moves out the back of the engine.
 Additionally, to be called a scramjet, the compressed flow must still be supersonic after combustion.
 Here two limits must be observed: First, since when a supersonic flow is compressed it slows down, the level of compression must be low enough (or the initial speed high enough) not to slow the gas below Mach 1.
 If the gas within a scramjet goes below Mach 1 the engine will "choke", transitioning to subsonic flow in the combustion chamber.
 This effect is well known amongst experimenters on scramjets since the waves caused by choking are easily observable.
 Additionally, the sudden increase in pressure and temperature in the engine can lead to an acceleration of the combustion, leading to the combustion chamber exploding.